cnlevy/sublimetext-file-actions/readme.md

 - Move file
 - Duplicate file

-Sidebar Enhancements is a full featured plugin, but i only need a small part of its functionality, so i made this plugin.
+Sidebar Enhancements is a full featured plugin, but I only needed a small part of its functionality, so I made this plugin.

 It can also copy the filename, which is useful for inserting src &lt;script&gt; tags from bower_components after installing a new dependency using bower